ArtikLamartik/NimLib/README.md

 const char*
 ```

-**Description:** Receives data from the active socket (server-side or client-side), it blocks until data arrives, has a buffer that grows if the incoming data exceeds 64KB and returns an empty string if no socket is open or the connection dropped.
+**Description:** Receives data from the active socket (server-side or client-side).
+It blocks until data arrives.
+Has a buffer that grows if the incoming data exceeds 64KB.
+Returns an empty string if no socket is open or the connection dropped.

 ---